cuilianhq/omast/readme.md

 It represents the label of the footnote reference.

 A `definition` field can be present.
-It represents the definition of the footnote reference.
+It represents the definition of the footnote reference and must be one of [StandardSetObjectContent](#standardsetobjectcontent).

 for example, the following content: